baking-bad/tzkt/Mvkt.Api/Swagger/Description.md

 MvKT Pro is intended for professional use, for those who seek for extended capabilities, performance, reliability and business-level SLA.
 MvKT Pro service is provided via paid subscriptions.
 Please, refer to [Pricing Plans](https://tzkt.io/api) to check available tiers.

-It's available for the following Tezos networks with the following base URLs:
+It's available for the following Mavryk networks with the following base URLs:

 - Mainnet: `https://pro.tzkt.io/` ([view docs](https://api.tzkt.io))
 - Testnets: *let us know if you need MvKT Pro for testnets*